jliang117/frontend-interview/README.md

 1. Name a newer feature of javascript that you believe is extra useful, and discuss how you have used it in this project, or how you would use it if needed.

+As far as impactful changes go, the addition of let and const has made it a lot easier to use and reuse simple, meaningful names within a project, and while in a small project like this where there's less to juggle and less chances of an overlap, it's still great to enlose names within a specific scope and not have to worry about that affecting anything later.

 2. What are 3 things you think `React` does very poorly?
 What tools do this better, if any?

+On bigger projects with deeply nested components, it's easy to get lost in which components need what state, and making updates becomes an issue.
+I know Redux helps with that (and I guess is recommended over the createContext function now).

+Another thing I've been finding is that the speed of development on the framework sometimes makes it hard to leep up - for examples class components have now rolled into functional components, and now how do all the lifecycle methods get called again?
+I'm honestly still not sure, but it seems like a lot of lifecycle methods are now rolled into the useEffect hook.
+It's hard to trust the developers of the framework when sometimes drastic changes come out that alter workflows like that.

+Something that may just be syntax, but I prefer Vue's way of list rendering - https://vuejs.org/v2/guide/list.html - and I like how it plays well with popular libraries like vue-material, and makes it a bit easier to setup something like a great looking table with just the data model and knowledge of the column headers - https://vuematerial.io/components/table/

 ## Submissions